IHIierO/Flower/README.md

 # Flower
-My app for reminder flower irrigation
+My app for reminder flower irrigation.
 When I transferred files to Github, I accidentally deleted my project.
 There are only screenshots left😭

 <p float="left">